 Digital and Media Literacy in the Age of the Internet: Practical Classroom Applications

-I am excited to announce that my first solo book, Digital and Media Literacy in the Age of the Internet: Practical Classroom Applications will be released in November 2019 through Rowman and Littlefield Publishers.
+I am excited to announce the publication of my first solo book, Digital and Media Literacy in the Age of the Internet: Practical Classroom Applications through Rowman and Littlefield Publishers.

 "With thorough research and practical lesson ideas, Mary Beth Hertz gives educators a foundation for building media literacy skills in today’s classroom."

 "Digital and Media Literacy in the Age of the Internet provides guidance for teachers who recognize they have had a very different learning experience than their students.
 There are statistics on screen time, social media use, what you should watch out for, and ways to support young people in becoming responsible content creators.
 There’s advice on what you should know about privacy, laws, and holding companies accountable.
 There’s information on topics such the implications of teaching with technological developments like the Internet of Things.
 There’s also material to help teachers understand and explain to parents what their children should know at each grade level.
 This includes essential questions written in plain language to help guide student learning.
 Mary Beth Hertz’s book provides practical examples, lessons, research, and the benefits and challenges teachers face in the exciting and always-changing landscape of digital teaching and learning."